 Today, “what are Generators in Python” and “what are Generators used for in Python” are some of the most popular Python interview questions.

-Often, Generator is considered as one of the slightly more intermediate concepts in Python.
-If you are new to learning Python, you may not have come across Generator before.
+Often, a Generator is considered one of the slightly more intermediate concepts in Python.
+If you are new to learning Python, you may not have come across Generator.
 Here’s a tip, it has something to do with the use of

 yield statements inside a function.

 In this post, I am going to highlight some of the use cases, reasons, and advantages of using Generators in Python.
 In short, you should consider using Generators when dealing with large datasets with memory constraints.

 Let’s dive a little bit deeper, shall we?

 - Consider using a Generator when dealing with a huge dataset

 - Consider using a Generator in scenarios where we do NOT need to reiterate it more than once

 - They are a great way to generate sequences in a memory-efficient manner

 Why Should I Care About Using Generators